langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   reliability across various industries.
 Python, with its simplicity, versatility, and extensive libraries, has emerged as a popular choice for automation tasks.
 From simple scripts to complex workflows, Python offers powerful tools and frameworks that enable developers and professionals to automate repetitive tasks, streamline processes, and focus on higher-value activities.
-  [Medium: Python for Automation: Streamling Tasks with Scripting][
+  [Medium: Python for Automation: Streamlining Tasks with Scripting][
     medium-python-for-automation-streamlining tasks-with-scripting]

 #### Introduction to Python for Automation

 - Python's popularity in the automation space stems from its readability, ease of use, and rich ecosystem of libraries and frameworks.
-  [Medium: Python for Automation: Streamling Tasks with Scripting][
+  [Medium: Python for Automation: Streamlining Tasks with Scripting][
     medium-python-for-automation-streamlining tasks-with-scripting]

 #### Key Features & Benefits of Python for Automation